bboc/s3patterns/slides/src/people-and-roles/effectiveness-review.md

 ## Effectiveness Review

-* a process to harvest appreciations, identify opportunities for improvement and evolve the role
+* development in roles supported by peers
 * the individual holding the role initiates the process and begins each step
+* harvest appreciations, identify opportunities for improvement and evolve the role

 ---